 *Award at Prix Ars Electronica 2019

-*Selected as a final winner for Bio Art and Design Award 2017
+*Final Winner for Bio Art and Design Award 2017

-*Permanent collection of TECH museum, San Jose
+*Permanent collection of the TECH Museum, San Jose

 *Showcased at Emerge festival, Arizona University